 Heartworm is a disease transferred from the bite of an infected mosquito.
 Dogs are typical hosts for the heartworms while cats are atypical, but they are still at risk for infection.
 These parasites travel through your pet’s bloodstream to reach blood vessels in the heart and lungs, where they reside, grow, and multiply.
 They put significant pressure on your pet’s heart which affects the organ’s ability to pump blood, while those in the lungs can cause severe respiratory problems.
 Treatment for heartworms in dogs is both risky and expensive, and unfortunately for cats, it is likely fatal as there is no effective treatment.
 Prevention is key for both cats and dogs.

-- Our Treatment Option: Proheart 6 is an injectable for dogs that offers 6 months of protection from heartworm disease.
+- ProHeart 12 is an injectable for dogs that offers 12 months of protection from heartworm disease.
 It is highly effective but requires administration by a trained technician, so an appointment with us is necessary.
-This saves you the trouble of administering any medication yourself and the 6-month protection means you only have to think about it twice a year.
-For cats, please ask us about our options.
+This saves you the trouble of administering any medication yourself and the 12-month protection means you only have to think about it once a year.